purduehackers/evergreen/org-info/resources/onboarding.md

 ### Access to Github Organization

 Also make sure you have access to the club's [GitHub organization](https://github.com/purduehackers).
-You will need to be assigned to the `Hackers` team and the `Core` team to access the club's repositories.
+You will need to be assigned to the `Organizers` team to access the club's repositories.
 If you don't have access, ask in the [#core](https://discord.com/channels/772576325897945119/890595036855685181) channel and an organizer will help you out.

 ### Access to Google Drive